hakaru-dev/hakaru/docs/internals/abt.md

     ...
 ````

-The advantage of having this typeclass is that we think about variable substitution
+The advantage of having this typeclass is that we think about variable binding
 independently of the AST for our language.
+For example, we can define variable
+substitution once and for all.